leofox2021/CppTools/README.md

 Tools.h: A collection of useful methods for C++.

-Time.h: Since we don't have an easy method to access system time in C++, I decided to create my own struct to retreive system time using Windows's set of tools provided for C++/CLI.
+Time.h: Since we don't have an easy method to access system time in C++, I decided to create my own struct to retreive system time using Windows' set of tools provided for C++/CLI.

 ---
 # Important warning